Parth-Vaish-18/WASM-Spice/README.md

 * **Bridge:** WebAssembly (WASM), Emscripten

 ## 🚀 How to Run Locally
-If you want to run this simulator on your own machine:
+If you want to run this simulator on your own machine, open your terminal (or the VS Code terminal) and run the following commands:

 1. Clone this repository:
    ```bash